-In July your child will bring home their end of year report.
+In July you will receive your child's end of year report.
 Parents and carers can make an appointment to discuss the report with their child's teacher if they wish.
-Parents and carers' written responses to the report form part of their child's records.
+Parents' and carers' written responses to the report form part of their child's records.